The Average College Student Credit Card Debt — and How to Tackle It

-If you're planning to use a credit card to build credit, you could consider a credit builder loan instead.
-With a credit builder loan, a lender deposits the borrowed cash into a bank account it controls and doesn't release the funds until the borrower pays the loan in full.
+If you're planning to use a credit card to start building credit, you could consider a credit-builder loan instead.
+With a credit-builder loan, a lender deposits cash into a bank account it controls and doesn't release the funds until the borrower pays the loan in full.

-Because there is minimal risk to the lender, these loans are often one of the few ways people with no credit score can begin building credit.
+Because there’s minimal risk to the lender, these loans are often one of the few ways people with no credit score can start to earn good credit history.

-If your credit card debt has already become unruly, Tally can help with its line of credit1, which allows you to pay off your high-interest credit cards.
-Not only will qualifying applicants typically get a lower interest rate from Tally, but they’ll also make just one monthly payment, and Tally will distribute payments across the cards.
+Another option is the Tally† credit card repayment app, which allows you to pay off your high-interest credit cards.
+Not only will qualifying applicants typically get a lower interest rate from Tally, but they’ll also make just one monthly payment and Tally will distribute payments across the cards.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.